 This project involves the design and implementation of an innovative e-assessment and feedback schedule for the first year subject EG1010 – Process Engineering.
 This subject has a large cohort (197 students, 3yr average over two campuses) and a high failure rate (36.65%, 2yr average).
 The project will deliver online quizzes for subject materials with a significant focus on higher order problem solving processes, rather than final answers.
 Errors will trigger targeted quiz feedback, which can be further developed in future.
 If effective, this methodology is transferrable to other subjects with similar course material.

-Sandra Downing, Dr Kris McBain-Rigg, A/Prof. Sue Devine, A/Prof. Richard Franklin, Dr Steph Topp & David Sellars
+Sandra Downing, Dr Kris McBain-Rigg, A/Prof. Sue Devine, A/Prof. Richard Franklin, Dr Steph Topp and David Sellars

-Dr John Smithson, Prof. Melanie Birks, Dr Narelle Biedermann & Sue Nalder
+Dr John Smithson, Prof. Melanie Birks, Dr Narelle Biedermann and Sue Nalder

 Evaluation of the impact of an online education management partnership in postgraduate nursing education

-Brijesh Kumar, Kellie Johns, Kylie Bartlett, Lyle Cleeland, Colleen Kaesehagen & Sharon Bryan
+Brijesh Kumar, Kellie Johns, Kylie Bartlett, Lyle Cleeland, Colleen Kaesehagen and Sharon Bryan

 Student-facing interactive training tool for written assessment in priority academic discourses